Decoherence rate expression due to air molecule scattering in spatial qubits: Wavelength-independent decoherence rate for Air molecule scattering

-Fig.~\ref{fig:comparison} shows how the result in eq.~\eqref{eq:deco-exact} compares to these interpolations and how it reproduces the short-wavelength limit (SWL) and long-wavelength limit (LWL) in the appropriate domains.
-Although in the figure a specific setup is chosen, i.e. $n_v=10^8\,\si{\per\metre\cubed}$, $\Delta x = 10^{-5}\,\si{\metre}$ and $R=0.4\,\si{\micro\metre}$, the relations between the lines shown in the figure hold in a more general sense.
+Figure~\ref{fig:comparison} shows how the result in eq.~\eqref{eq:deco-exact} compares to these interpolations and how it reproduces the short-wavelength limit (SWL) and long-wavelength limit (LWL) in the appropriate domains.
+Although in the figure a specific setup is chosen, namely $n_v=10^8\,\si{\per\metre\cubed}$, $\Delta x = 10^{-5}\,\si{\metre}$ and $R=0.4\,\si{\micro\metre}$, the relations between the lines shown in the figure hold in a more general sense.
+The range for the experimental parameters and temperature range in Fig.~\ref{fig:comparison} are chosen to show the interpolation between the LWL and SWL domains; in sec.~\ref{sec:application} we discuss the application of the decoherence result in eq.~\eqref{eq:deco-exact} to a specific setup and focus more on showing the expected decoherence rates; see fig.~\ref{fig:qgem1}.

 The M-LWL is not plotted since its validity depends entirely on the chosen superposition width; it becomes more appropriate for higher temperatures and/or larger superposition widths.
 For the plot parameters, the M-LWL decoherence limit would be approximately parallel but one order of magnitude higher than the SWL line, it becomes a better approximation than the LWL at temperatures above nano-Kelvin.
-The range for the experimental parameters and temperature range in Fig.~\ref{fig:comparison} are chosen to show the interpolation between the LWL and SWL domains; in sec.~\ref{sec:application} we discuss the application of the decoherence result in eq.~\eqref{eq:deco-exact} to a specific setup and focus more on showing the expected decoherence rates; see fig.~\ref{fig:qgem1}.